Alfresco/docs-alfresco/federation-services/latest/using/index.md

 EXAMPLE - ALPHANUMERICS

-The pattern for alphanumeric characters is

-`[a-zA-Z0-9]`, or if you wish to include underscores `\w`
+The pattern for alphanumeric characters is `[a-zA-Z0-9]`, or if you wish to include underscores `\w`.

-To select for non-alphanumeric characters we add the carat (^) before the pattern, so
+To select for non-alphanumeric characters we add the carat (^) before the pattern, so `^[a-zA-Z0-9]`.

-`^[a-zA-Z0-9]`

-The character simply translates to "Not", so it negates whatever is after it.
+The carat character simply translates to "Not", so it negates whatever is after it.

 EXAMPLE - CLEARING UNWANTED SPACES

 The pattern `\s` is regex shorthand for "spaces".
 If you're worried about tabs, line breaks etc. add an asterisk (*) after the pattern for what is called "greedy" selection.

-Adding this as your regex and setting the replacement as `''`
+Adding this as your regex and setting the replacement as `''`.

 #### Filename Extraction